CommonRoad/commonroad-reactive-planner/README.md

 1. Clone this repository & create a new conda environment, e.g.,  `conda create -n commonroad-py37 python=3.7`

-2. Install the package:
+2. Go to cloned root directory and install the package:
     * Install the package via poetry: `poetry install`
-    * **Or** install the dependencies via pip: `pip install -r requirements.txt` and add the root folder to the python path of your interpreter
+    * Install the package via pip: `pip install .`

 ### How to run

+**Main example script** `run_planner.py`:

-Main example script `run_planner.py`: The example script shows how to run the planner on an exemplary CommonRoad scenario.
-Therein, the following steps are included:
+The example script shows how to run the planner on an exemplary CommonRoad scenario with the following steps:
 * creating a planner configuration
 * instantiating the reactive planner
-* running the planner in planning cycles with a fixed re-planning frequency
+* running the planner in a cyclic replanning loop with a fixed replanning fequency

+**Additional example scripts**
+* `run_planner_corridors.py`: uses driving corridors for adaptive sampling (_requires [CommonRoad-Reach](https://commonroad.in.tum.de/tools/commonroad-reach)_)
+* `run_planner_spot.py`: uses set-based predicition of other traffic participants for planning (_requires SPOT, which will be published in the future_)

 ## Literature